mvalipour/mvalipour.github.io/_posts/2015-11-10-build-telegram-bot-nodejs-heroku.md

 A little while ago I started using [telegram](https://telegram.org/) as my messaging app (admittedly along-side dozen other apps).
 But it didn't take long till I realized, there is something different about telegram which is really cool.
 It's [almost] fully open-source and more importantly highly programmable, so much that they natively support bots! and quickly I found myself wanting to write my own bot.

-In this article I will take you through the steps of how to write a very simple telegram bot that interacts with the user on telegram and delivers a service.
+In this article I will take you through the steps of how to write a very simple telegram bot that interacts with users on telegram and delivers a service.
 You can use this as a starting-point for building your more complex bots.

 <!--more-->